Gkicks/milestone-project-heritage-housing-issues/README.md

 ## Page 5 - ML Predict House Price

-* Evalutes the ML pipline used
+* Evalutes the ML pipeline used
 * Details the pipeline used
-* Shows the features the model was trained on and there importance.
+* Shows the features the model was trained on and their importance.
 This is shown as both a list and a bar chart
 * Shows the pipeline performance

 <details>